-The most common reason for a viewer to stop an instructional or informational video before the end is that they don’t get the information they were expecting.
-The second most common reason is that the video isn’t interesting.
+The most common reason for a viewer to stop an instructional or informational video before the end is that they got the information they needed and moved on.
+The second most common reason is that they didn’t get what they were looking for.

 Armed with this knowledge, you can optimize their content to meet viewers’ expectations and reduce video drop-offs.

 Your videos needs to match your viewers’ needs and expectations